cinchy-co/Documentation/data-syncs/supported-data-sync-destinations/rest-api.md

 1. Under the REST API destination tab, select **API Specification > Retry Configuration**

-2\.
-Select your Delay Strategy.&#x20;
+2. Select your Delay Strategy.

 * **Linear Backoff:** Defines a delay of approximately n seconds where n = current retry attempt.
-* **Exponential Backoff:** A strategy where every new retry attempt is delayed exponentially by 2^n seconds, where n = current retry attempt.&#x20;
+* **Exponential Backoff:** A strategy where every new retry attempt is delayed exponentially by 2^n seconds, where n = current retry attempt.
   * _Example: you defined Max Attempts = 3.
 Your first retry is going to be in 2^1 = 2, second: 2^2 = 4, third: 2^3 = 8 sec._

 3\.
 Input your Max Attempts.
 The maximum number of retries allowed is 10.

 <figure><img src="../../.gitbook/assets/image (441).png" alt=""><figcaption></figcaption></figure>

 4\.
 Define your Retry Conditions.
 You must define the conditions under which a retry should be attempted.
-For the Retry to trigger, **at least one** of the "Retry Conditions" has to evaluate to true.&#x20;
+For the Retry to trigger, **at least one** of the "Retry Conditions" has to evaluate to true.

 {% hint style="info" %}
 Retry conditions are only evaluated if the response code is not 2xx Success.